kwaldenphd/world-wide-web/README.md

 92. Submit the HTML files and relevant CSS as as `.zip` folder on P-Web.

 <blockquote>Q6: Have you ever created a website before?
 Have you used a software like WordPress?
 How is this process different?
-If you haven’t reflect on the process of creating a website by working directly with the HTML.</blockquote>
+Reflect on the process of creating a website by working directly with the HTML.</blockquote>

 # Endnotes